grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 * `container.image.name` (requires one of the following additional attributes to be set: `container.id` or `k8s.container.name`)
 * `container.image.tag` (requires one of the following additional attributes to be set: `container.id` or `k8s.container.name`)

-### extract annotation block
+### annotation block

-The `annotation` block configures which metadata or labels to extract from the pod and add to the spans.
+The `annotation` block configures how to extract Kubernetes annotations.

 {{< docs/shared lookup="flow/reference/components/extract-field-block.md" source="agent" version="<AGENT VERSION>" >}}

-### extract label block
+### label block

-The `label` block configures which metadata or labels to extract from the pod and add to the spans.
+The `label` block configures how to extract Kubernetes labels.

 {{< docs/shared lookup="flow/reference/components/extract-field-block.md" source="agent" version="<AGENT VERSION>" >}}